What Are Good Skills To Put On A Resume

 Accounting

-You need different skills if you work in small or medium businesses, for the government, or if you are a chartered accountant.
+You need different skills if you work in small or medium businesses, for the government, or as a chartered accountant.

-No matter what accounting position you choose, the following accounting skills are most commonly required: QuickBooks, Sage 50 Accounting, Intrax ProcedureNet, Microsoft Dynamics, SAP, ERP systems, cost and trend analysis, GAAP knowledge, and FASB knowledge.
+No matter your accounting position, the following skills are most commonly required: QuickBooks, Sage 50 Accounting, Intrax ProcedureNet, Microsoft Dynamics, SAP, ERP systems, cost and trend analysis, GAAP knowledge, and FASB knowledge.

 Project Management